Murder suspect arrested in Champaign returns to Indiana to face charges

-URBANA — An Indianapolis man wanted for two homicides in that city was arrested in Champaign on Friday.
+URBANA — An Indianapolis man wanted for two homicides in that city was arrested Friday in Champaign.

-Damarion Moore, 26, appeared Tuesday before Judge Adam Dill Tuesday and waived extradition, agreeing to return to Indiana to face charges that he killed two persons earlier this month.
+Damarion Moore, 26, appeared Tuesday before Judge Adam Dill and waived extradition, agreeing to return to Indiana to face charges accusing him of fatally shooting two people earlier this month.

 Members of the Champaign County Street Crimes Task Force found Moore at a home in the 1400 block of Dobbins Drive, Champaign.